WhyN0t101/WhyN0t101/README.md

 ## About Me

-I thrive in the matrix of code and cybersecurity.
-Whether it’s debugging code, exploring the latest tech, or diving deep into blockchain, I’m always up for a challenge.
-My journey is all about bending the rules of the system—just like in the movies!
+I thrive in the of code and cybersecurity.
+Whether it’s debugging code, exploring the latest tech, or diving deep into blockchain.

 ---